Analysis: A final accounting of Russell Wilson’s deal shows why he called it ‘a no-brainer’

 Wilson’s cap hit numbers for the rest of the life of the contract are what had been generally expected — $31 million in 2020, $32 million in 2021, $37 million in 2022 and $39 million in 2023.

-Much has been made of the cap numbers and whether they will leave Seattle flexibility to fill out the rest of their roster in coming seasons with a team competitive enough to win a Super Bowl.
+Much has been made of the cap numbers and whether they will leave Seattle the flexibility to fill out the rest of its roster in coming seasons with a team competitive enough to win a Super Bowl.

-Seattle Times columnist Matt Calkins wrote about that earlier in the week, noting that recent history has shown teams with highly-paid QBs have struggled to make the post-season — none of the six highest-paid quarterbacks in the NFL made the playoffs last year and in 2017, just one of the six teams with the highest-paid QBs did.
+Seattle Times columnist Matt Calkins wrote about that earlier in the week, noting that recent history has shown teams with highly paid QBs have struggled to make the postseason — none of the six highest-paid quarterbacks in the NFL made the playoffs last year and in 2017, just one of the six teams with the highest-paid QBs did.

 This, though, is in part because New England’s Tom Brady has famously structured his contracts in recent years to limit his cap hit, and a deeper look reveals some nuances, such as the way the Saints have used voidable years in Drew Brees’ deals to try to manipulate the cap, that make this trend maybe not quite as neat and tidy as it is often portrayed.

-But put another way, only four times since 1996 has a team that had a quarterback who accounted for more than 10 percent of its total salary cap hit won the Super Bowl.
-In fact, Brady’s 12.1 percent number last year was the highest since Steve Young accounted for 13.1 percent of the 49ers’ cap in 1994.
+But put another way, only four times since 1996 has a team that had a quarterback who accounted for more than 10% of its total salary cap hit won the Super Bowl.
+In fact, Brady’s 12.1% number last year was the highest since Steve Young accounted for 13.1% of the 49ers’ cap in 1994.

-OvertheCap.com estimates that Wilson will account for 14 percent of Seattle’s cap in 2019 and 15.5 percent in 2020.
-But as Calkins wrote earlier this week, coach Pete Carroll said configuring the rest of the roster to complement Wilson is a challenge he embraces (and it could also be said, why both Carroll and GM John Schneider are also among the highest-paid at their jobs in the NFL, as well).
+OvertheCap.com estimates that Wilson will account for 14% of Seattle’s cap in 2019 and 15.5 percent in 2020.
+But as Calkins wrote earlier this week, coach Pete Carroll said configuring the rest of the roster to complement Wilson is a challenge he embraces (and it could also be said, why both Carroll and general manager John Schneider are also among the highest-paid at their jobs in the NFL, as well).

-The percentage of Seattle’s cap that Wilson’s contract will count for beyond that is hard to determine since the league will have a new Collective Bargaining Agreement in 2021 that could reset how the salary cap is configured (though Seattle’s hope appears to be that it will still be in the 15 percent range, given that Wilson’s rising cap numbers pretty much coincide with what has been the rise in the cap in recent seasons).
+The percentage of Seattle’s cap that Wilson’s contract will count for beyond that is hard to determine because the league will have a new collective bargaining agreement in 2021 that could reset how the salary cap is configured (though Seattle’s hope appears to be that it will still be in the 15% range, given that Wilson’s rising cap numbers pretty much coincide with what has been the rise in the cap in recent seasons).

-That uncertainty over the future cap numbers is one reason why Wilson’s agent, Mark Rodgers, floated the idea of tying Wilson’s future salaries to a percentage of the cap, to assure his average-per-year would stay at the top of the market, with both sides unclear exactly how new revenue streams could impact the NFL’s total revenue pool in 2021 and beyond.
+That uncertainty over the future cap numbers is one reason why Wilson’s agent, Mark Rodgers, floated the idea of tying Wilson’s future salaries to a percentage of the cap, to assure his average per year would stay at the top of the market, with both sides unclear exactly how new revenue streams could impact the NFL’s total revenue pool in 2021 and beyond.

-Ultimately, several items it was rumored Wilson’s camp proposed that would have been precedent-setting — another was a clause not allowing the Seahawks to place the franchise tag on Wilson when this deal runs out in 2023, meaning he would have know he would be an immediate free agent then — were not included.
+Ultimately, several items it was rumored Wilson’s camp proposed that would have been precedent-setting — another was a clause not allowing the Seahawks to place the franchise tag on Wilson when this deal runs out in 2023, meaning he would have known he would be an immediate free agent then — were not included.

 Other items that are included in Wilson’s contract are standard in NFL and Seahawks deals, such as that his 2020 and 2021 base salaries of $18 and $19 million, respectively, will become fully guaranteed five days after the Super Bowl of each preceding season.